 other threads receiving wrong or incomplete results if the interaction was asynchronous; or

 deadlock if all other threads were depending upon the terminated thread for some aspect of their computation before continuing.

+When an application is using the “task” or “picothread” model of concurrency, there is no application level control available to manage the underlying threads.
+A fatal error in a “task” may or may not cause an underlying thread to terminate.
+Similarly, such termination is only detectable by application behaviour changes, such as those described above and in 6.62.3.

 6.62.2 Cross references